Doing Bayesian Data Analysis, 2nd Edition

 By Susan E. Embretson and Steven P. Reise

-This book develops an intuitive understanding of IRT principles through the use of graphical displays and analogies to familiar psychological principles.
+This book develops an intuitive understanding of Item Response Theory (IRT) principles through the use of graphical displays and analogies to familiar psychological principles.
 It surveys contemporary IRT models, estimation methods, and computer programs.
 Polytomous IRT models are given central coverage since many psychological tests use rating scales.
 Ideal for clinical, industrial, counseling, educational, and behavioral medicine professionals and students familiar with classical testing principles, exposure to material covered in first-year graduate statistics courses is helpful.
 All symbols and equations are thoroughly explained verbally and graphically.

 Research today demands the application of sophisticated and powerful research tools.
 Fulfilling this need, The Oxford Handbook of Quantitative Methods is the complete tool box to deliver the most valid and generalizable answers to today’s complex research questions.
 It is a one-stop source for learning and reviewing current best-practices in quantitative methods as practiced in the social, behavioral, and educational sciences.